jmoya34/ROS2-Basic-Necessities/README.md

 # Setting up ROS2 (Ubuntu 20.04 Distro)
 A timeline on how to learn ROS2.
-I will be refering to the offcial [ROS2 documentation](https://docs.ros.org/en/foxy/index.html) as well as [Raymond Andrade's ROS2 robotics developer Course.](https://www.udemy.com/course/ros2-robotics-developer-course-using-ros2-in-python/)
+I will be referring to the official [ROS2 documentation](https://docs.ros.org/en/foxy/index.html) as well as [Raymond Andrade's ROS2 robotics developer Course.](https://www.udemy.com/course/ros2-robotics-developer-course-using-ros2-in-python/)

 ## Installation
-An advantage of ROS2 over ROS1 is the combaility with Windows, Mac, and Linux.
-The path I recommend when working with robotics is Linux due to jetson nanos and raspberry pi's using Linux.
+An advantage of ROS2 over ROS1 is the compatibility with Windows, Mac, and Linux.
+The path I recommend when working with robotics is Linux due to jetson and raspberry pi series using Linux.
 If you have a Mac or Windows device trying to follow Linux guide, I recommend using a virtual machine.
 Go into [Virtual Machine setup](VirtualMachineSetup)
 * Here is the official documentation for installing [ROS2 Foxy Distro](https://docs.ros.org/en/foxy/Installation.html)
 * After you finish installing ROS2 Foxy Distro run the following command so you do not have to source ros2 everytime you open a terminal
 ```bash